Posted on July 14, 2018 and last updated on April 01, 2026

 • Sights: Bradley and Heald Ponds, three little mountains

-This 802-acre preserve encompasses three little hills — two with decent views — and two ponds.
-In between, there are miles of forested trails and even one .7-mile wheelchair-accessible path with packed gravel.
-At a bog near Bradley Pond, you can watch birds from a platform with a bench (accessible off Perkey’s Path).
+This 802-acre preserve encompasses three little hills — Amos Mountain, Flat Hill, and Whiting Hill — several nice views, and two ponds.
+Besides that, there are miles of well-marked forested trails and a 0.5-mile packed gravel path, Homestead Trail, which leaves from the Route 5 trailhead near Palmer Lane.
+At a bog near Bradley Pond, you can watch birds from a platform with a bench, accessible from Perkey’s Path.

-I arrived at 10 a.m. in the morning and didn’t leave until after 3 p.m., so you can go for a pretty lengthy walk if you’d like, or pick one of several smaller loops to do.
-There are four places to access the preserve, each with parking.
+I arrived at 10 a.m. in the morning and didn’t leave until after 3 p.m., so you can go for a lengthy walk, or pick one of several smaller loops to do.
+There are five places to access the preserve, each with parking.

 In my opinion, the best views are from Whiting Hill (801 feet), the second best from Flat Hill (891 feet).
-Amos and Whiting have benches at their summits.
-If you hike up Amos Mountain (955 feet) from the north parking lot of Route 5, you can choose to go steeply straight up (passing a stone called El Pulpito, *the pulpit*) or wind your way up via alternative paths.
-Bypass the Devil’s Staircase if you want to avoid steepness.
+There are two good viewpoints below Amos Mountain — one from a small boulder with a wedge cut out it, creating a seat.
+I read that this rock is called El Pulpito, the pulpit.
+Amos and Whiting have actual handmade benches at their summits.
+If you hike up Amos Mountain (955 feet) from the north parking lot of Route 5, you can choose to go steeply up or wind your way up via alternative paths, like the easier Heritage Loop Trail.
+B

-Directions: There is a parking lot just east of Mill Brook off Slab City Road, two points of access with parking off Route 5, and a lot off Heald Pond Road.
+Directions: There is a parking lot just east of Mill Brook off Slab City Road, two small lots off Route 5, and a lot off Heald Pond Road.
 Park at the parking lot near Palmer Lane for the wheelchair-accessible path.

 Let me know if you have any trail updates or corrections!